 Show Customers You Care about Their Safety

 More often than not, this means proving to your customers that their security is important to you.
 You may have to spend extra money to make your online shop secure, but small investments right now could add up to better conversion rates in the future.

 Start by securing your web shop’s domain.
 Make sure you have a trustworthy .com or .com.au ending, and that your domain name doesn’t contain any intentional misspellings (‘Z’ for an ‘S’, for instance).
 This is an easy way to make your business appear reputable at first glance, like investing in good signage for a real shop front.
 You should also read our recommendations on keeping your online business safe for a few tech tips.

 Moreover, you should add a security lock to your URL.
-Having an SSL (secure sockets layer) certificate will indicate to customers that you care enough to invest in encrypting their sensitive data – like credit card numbers – as it travels from server to server.
+Having an SSL (secure sockets layer) certificate will indicate to customers that you care enough to invest in encrypting their sensitive data – like credit card numbers – as it travels from server to server when they use your credit card processing services.
 The padlock icon and recognizable HTTPS, rather than the standard HTTP URL is a great way to signal that your site is trustworthy.

 Don’t Ask for too Much Information